Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Experiments

-Unless stated otherwise, we use the following protocol: we use a training set of $N = 10{,}000$ points uniformly sampled on the benchmark domain and a test set of $N_{\text{test}} = 5{,}000$ points on a separate grid on the same domain.
-We train with mean squared error, $\mathcal{L} = \frac{1}{N} \sum_{i=1}^N (\phi(\bx_i) - f(\bx_i))^2$, and run experiments on an NVIDIA A100 GPU via Google Colab.
-For function-fitting benchmarks, we report RMSE in mean $\pm$ std over five seeds and parameter counts; for the bounded-domain Poisson study in Section~\ref{sec:exp3d}, we report relative $L^2$ error and Gauss-flux error.
+Unless stated otherwise, we use the following protocol: We use a training set of $N = 10{,}000$ points uniformly sampled from the benchmark domain and a test set of $N_{\text{test}} = 5{,}000$ points on a separate grid within the same domain.
+We train with mean squared error, $\mathcal{L} = \frac{1}{N} \sum_{i=1}^N (\phi(\bx_i) - f(\bx_i))^2$, and all experiments were conducted on an NVIDIA A100 GPU machine.
+For function-fitting benchmarks, we report RMSE as the mean $\pm$ std over five random seeds and parameter counts; for the bounded-domain Poisson study in Section~\ref{sec:exp3d}, we report the relative $L^2$ error and Gauss-flux error.